 Deanne Simms, clinical director of the Canadian Mental Health Association (CMHA) York and South Simcoe, is already seeing heightened concern about SAD from patients.

 “It’s estimated that SAD makes up 10 percent of reported cases of depression and approximately 15 percent of Canadians will report at least a mild case of SAD in their lifetime—and then there’s about two to three per cent that will report a serious case,” says Simms.
-“But this is a year like no other.”

 Here is what mental health experts want Canadians to know about SAD, its symptoms and treatments options.